ayushkumarmathur/HayagreevaSwamy/README.md

 # HayagreevaSwamy
-Hayagreeva Swamy Application Was Buil For Hayagriva Swamy Temple.
+Hayagreeva Swamy Application Was Built For Hayagriva Swamy Temple.